AG3NTZ3R0/arithmatic-formatter/README.md

+# Boilerplate Arithmatic Formatter

+This is an original work inspired by one of the five required projects within the freeCodeCamp() Scientific Computing with Python certification.
+I am responsible for writing all of the code within the <i>arithmatic_arranger.py</i> file.
+The test code was supplied by freeCodeCamo() in order to analyze my work.
+Below, you will see the prompt for this programming assignment.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: